pikepdf/pikepdf/docs/tutorial.rst

     In [1]: page1['/MediaBox']  # also works

-By convention, pikepdf uses attribute notation for standard names (the names that are normally part of a dictionary, according to the PDF Reference Manual), and item notation for names that may not always appear.
+By convention, pikepdf uses attribute notation for standard names (the names that are normally part of a dictionary, according to the |pdfrm|), and item notation for names that may not always appear.
 For example, the images belong to a page always appear at ``page.Resources.XObject`` but the names of images are arbitrarily chosen by whatever software generates the PDF (``/Im0``,